Who can register?

-Your results will be available on the time to website from the afternoon of Sunday 24th March.
-You can download a certificate on the same site and find photos and videos of the race.
+Your results will be available on time to from the afternoon of the day of the event.
+You can download a certificate on the same site and find photos of the race.
 All you'll need to do is share them on your social networks to show what you were doing while everyone else was lazing in bed!

 Are there rankings?

 Of course!
 We don't want to put you under any pressure (promise!), but it has to be said that we want you to run a good time (a little bit of pressure never did any harm)!

 SOLO: Individual ranking including all runners and a CORPORATE challenge.

 Where do I collect my medal?